wadelau/wadelau.github.io/hanjst/hanjst-class.md

 Unfortunately, Smarty4J is a version of about 7-8 years ago, and has not been updated since then, also it is only compatible with the syntax of Smarty 2, which heavily limits the further development of GWA2Java.

 So we have committed to make this switch happen.
-Hanjst will be our default template engine in GWA2 ecosystem.
+Hanjst will be our default template engine in GWA2 ecosystem since then.

 Regarding to backend or  server-side for Hanjst, it is only one task to do.
 The task in server-side is to output a group of key-value pairs in JSON format to client-side.